Trinity Lutheran Church

 - YouTube, Facebook and the website are continually updated.

-- Photo Consent Forms In order to honor privacy, we ask that everybody signs a photo consent form to be kept on file for a year.
+- Photo Consent Forms: In order to honor privacy, we ask that everybody signs a photo consent form to be kept on file for a year.
 Copies are available on the information table in the gathering space.
+This is required for anyone participating in Sharing Jesus Stories.

 Social Ministry

-- Meals on Wheels Thank you to Trinity people who served meals on Wednesday, July 30, 2025.
-The next date for us to participate is Wednesday, August 27th.
+- Meals on Wheels: Thank you to Trinity people who served meals on Wednesday, July 30, 2025.
+The next date for us to participate is Wednesday, October 29, 2025.

 TLC

-- Book Group –The book group is held on the second Tuesday, at 11:00 am.
-The book selection for August is Around the World in Eighty Days by Jules Verne All are welcome. (please note the article in this newsletter has updated/corrected information)
+- The book group is held on the second Tuesday of each month at 11:00 am (unless otherwise announced).
+The book selection for September Around the World in 80 Days by Jules Verne.
+Alice’s Adventures in Wonderland by Lewis Carroll in the October selection.
+All are welcome.

 DOWNLOAD PDF LINKS: